gitbls/sdm/Docs/Plugins.md

 ### hotspot

-The hotspot plugin configures the specified wireless device to be a WiFi hotspot.
+The hotspot plugin configures the specified wireless device or USB0 to be a hotspot.
 The hotspot plugin only supports Bookworm and is implemented using NetworkManager.
 In most situations a routed hotspot is preferable, but both are provided.

 #### Arguments

 * **config** &mdash; Config file with all the arguments (see Example)
-* **device** &mdash; WiFi device name [D:wlan0]
+* **device** &mdash; Device name [D:wlan0].
+Use `device=usb0` for a tether host.
 * **dhcpmode** &mdash; Mode for DHCP server.
 Controls whether NetworkManager uses its internal dnsmasq DHCP server or not.
 Valid settings are `none` and `nm`.
 If set to `none`, you must configure a DHCP server for the hotspot.
 [D:nm] If `dhcpmode` == `none` then `wlanip` must be provided.
 * **hsenable** &mdash; If **hsenable=y** set the hotspot to enable as part of system boot [D:y].
 Can be specified as simply `hsenable`.
 To disable, use `hsenable=n`
 * **hsname** &mdash; Set the hotspot name [D:Hotspot]